SwissDataScienceCenter/renku-design-docs/README.md

 ### Request-for-comment (RFC)

-For large architectural or refactoring undertakings, the RFC (Request For Comments) process provides a persistent and controlled path changes to enter the codebase.
+For large architectural or refactoring undertakings, the RFC (Request For Comments) process provides a persistent and controlled path for changes to enter the codebase.
 RFCs are much more detailed than feature pitches and should provide enough information such that issues can be made directly from the information found in the RFC.

 ## When to submit a feature pitch document